elizabetholsavsky/HTML-bio-generator/README.md

 ## Contributing

 This was created as part of an in-class assignemnt for UT Full Stack Bootcamp.
 No starter code or coding support was provided.
-Styling and functionality was revised post class to extend styling and functionality.
+Further revisions were made post class to extend styling and functionality.

 ## Questions